 - swelling, or edema

 - petechiae, or small red spots resulting from bleeding under the skin

 In time, the person will show signs of generalized edema, severe jaundice, destruction of red blood cells, known as hemolysis, sudden and spontaneous bleeding, neuropathy, fever, and convulsions.
 It can be fatal.

 Infants with scurvy will become anxious and irritable.
 They may experience pain that causes them to assume a frog-leg posture for comfort.

-The main cause is an insufficient intake of vitamin C, or ascorbic acid.
+The main cause is insufficient vitamin C or ascorbic acid.

-Humans cannot synthesize vitamin C. It needs to come from external sources, especially fruits and vegetables, or fortified foods.
+Humans cannot synthesize vitamin C. It needs to come from external food sources, especially fruits and vegetables or fortified foods.